-Networking as a law student poses the perennial problem.
+Networking as a law student poses a key problem.
 Who do I network with, and if I find someone, what the hell am I actually meant to do?

-Unfortunately, this topic is obscured in misinformation and negativity, and it simply doesn’t need to be.
+This topic is unfortunately obscured in misinformation and negativity, and it simply doesn’t need to be.
 Networking is a easy and beneficial – you just need to understand the right approach.

 - 1 Hands up, who hates networking?